perj/sebuild/docs/descriptors/config.md

 	compiler[clang]

 You will need respective compiler to be installed, obviously.

+You can add a version requirement and multiple options.
+For example

+	compiler[gcc:7.0 clang:5.0 gcc]

+will first look for gcc >= 7.0, then clang >= 5.0 and then fallback to an older version gcc.

 ### compiler_flavor_rule_dir
 Directory for variables specific to both compiler and flavor, if any.